 Our monthly Discussion Groups are hosted by a panel of leading industry experts who explore some of the key issues facing the successful development and manufacture of cell-based products today.

-Presentation: “Industry Overview and Market Trends- Upstream Bioprocessing” by Amir Reza Goudarzi, Head of Process Engineering, UCB Biopharma UK
+Presentation: “Industry Overview and Market Trends- Upstream Bioprocessing” by Amir Reza Goudarzi, Senior Director of Bioprocess Technologies at Bayer

 Presentation: “Case Study” by Matthew Coleman, Senior Engineer of Process Engineering Cell Culture, Genentech

 Gene therapy development must be fast and efficient.
 Automation is one of the main priorities affecting the cell and gene industry today to expedite the next-generation development.
 By following established platforms consisting of common raw materials, parent cell lines, unit operations, and drug substance formulations, automated processes should deliver an intensified procedure for cell therapy development.
 Challenges remain, however, and in our next cell discussion group we bring together an exclusive panel of key opinion leaders to discuss the key factors behind the market’s growth, priorities, future outlook & challenges.

 The question of how best to advance technological strategies for viral vector-based gene therapy is an increasingly prevalent and important one.
 Our first-ever Cell series discussion group aims to delve into the challenges and opportunities of viral vector manufacturing and delivery.
 This live session brings together experts to look at the latest developments in the field for an hour of a discussion on design and purification techniques, immunogenicity concerns, and characterisation.

 Panel Discussion: Bridging The Gap In the Manufacturing Viral Vectors and Viral Vector Based Gene Therapy